stalniy/casl/docs-src/src/content/pages/advanced/typescript/en.md

 There are 2 types that represents built-in mongo operators:

 * `MongoQuery<T>` is an actual mongo query.\
-  Is used as a conditions restriction in `Ability` class.
-Actually `Ability` is a `PureAbility` with conditions being restricted to `MongoQuery`.
+  Is used as a conditions restriction in `PureAbility` created by `createMongoAbility` factory function.
 * `MongoQueryOperators<T>` represents supported MongoDB operators and it's a union of `MongoQueryFieldOperators<T>` and `MongoQueryTopLevelOperators<T>` that represent supported field and document level operators respectively

 ### ForcedSubject